grisuno/LazyOwn/README.md

 Ensure `xclip` is installed on your system for copying to the clipboard.
 The function assumes that `xclip` is available and correctly configured.

+## hostdiscover
+Discover active hosts in a subnet by performing a ping sweep.

+This method constructs and executes a bash script that performs a ping sweep on the specified subnet to identify active hosts.
+The subnet is determined from the 'rhost' parameter.
+For each host in the subnet, a ping request is sent, and active hosts are reported.

+Parameters:
+- line (str): The input line argument is not used in this function.

+Behavior:
+- Extracts the first three octets of the 'rhost' parameter to form the base IP pattern.
+- Constructs a bash script to ping each IP address in the subnet (from .1 to .254) and reports active hosts.
+- The generated bash script is displayed to the user.
+- Prompts the user to confirm whether they want to execute the generated command.
+- If the user confirms, executes the command using `os.system()`.
+- If the user declines, copies the command to the clipboard using `copy2clip()`.

+Side Effects:
+- Executes system commands and may affect the system environment.
+- May modify the clipboard content if the user chooses not to execute.

+Notes:
+- Ensure that the 'rhost' parameter is a valid IP address and that the `check_rhost()` function is implemented to validate the IP.
+- `print_msg()` is used to display the constructed command to the user.
+- `copy2clip()` is used to copy the command to the clipboard if not executed.

+Example:
+>>> do_hostdiscover("example_input")

+## portdiscover
+Scan all ports on a specified host to identify open ports.

+This method constructs and executes a bash script that performs a port scan on the specified host to determine which ports are open.
+It scans all ports from 0 to 65535 and reports any that are open.

+Parameters:
+- line (str): The input line argument is not used in this function.

+Behavior:
+- Extracts the 'rhost' parameter to determine the target IP address.
+- Constructs a bash script to scan all ports on the target IP address and report open ports.
+- The generated bash script is displayed to the user.
+- Prompts the user to confirm whether they want to execute the generated command.
+- If the user confirms, executes the command using `os.system()`.
+- If the user declines, copies the command to the clipboard using `copy2clip()`.

+Side Effects:
+- Executes system commands and may affect the system environment.
+- May modify the clipboard content if the user chooses not to execute.

+Notes:
+- Ensure that the 'rhost' parameter is a valid IP address and that the `check_rhost()` function is implemented to validate the IP.
+- `print_msg()` is used to display the constructed command to the user.
+- `copy2clip()` is used to copy the command to the clipboard if not executed.

+Example:
+>>> do_portdiscover("example_input")

+## portservicediscover
+Scan all ports on a specified host to identify open ports and associated services.

+This method constructs and executes a bash script that performs a port scan on the specified host to determine which ports are open and identifies any services running on those open ports.
+It scans all ports from 0 to 65535.

+Parameters:
+- line (str): The input line argument is not used in this function.

+Behavior:
+- Extracts the 'rhost' parameter to determine the target IP address.
+- Constructs a bash script to scan all ports on the target IP address and report open ports along with any associated services.
+- The generated bash script is displayed to the user.
+- Prompts the user to confirm whether they want to execute the generated command.
+- If the user confirms, executes the command using `os.system()`.
+- If the user declines, copies the command to the clipboard using `copy2clip()`.

+Side Effects:
+- Executes system commands and may affect the system environment.
+- Requires `sudo` privileges to use `lsof` for identifying services.
+- May modify the clipboard content if the user chooses not to execute.

+Notes:
+- Ensure that the 'rhost' parameter is a valid IP address and that the `check_rhost()` function is implemented to validate the IP.
+- `print_msg()` is used to display the constructed command to the user.
+- `copy2clip()` is used to copy the command to the clipboard if not executed.

+Example:
+>>> do_portservicediscover("example_input")

 ## rot
 Apply a ROT (rotation) substitution cipher to the given string.